By dentist Dr. Richard Mitchell

-It has dead tissue in it.
-This can provide a feast for bacteria, eventually leading to an infection within the tooth, and this infection can then leak out of the tip of the root.
+That empty space where the nerve used to be, now has dead tissue in it.
+This dead nerve tissue can provide a feast for bacteria, eventually leading to an infection within the tooth, and this infection can then leak out of the tip of the root.

-A dead tooth that has not been treated could lead to a tooth infection.
+A dead tooth that has not been treated will eventually lead to a Tooth Infection.

 Why do teeth have nerves in the first place?

 To be honest, we don't know for sure.
 You'll have to ask the Creator about that!
-As a tooth is developing under the gum, it is actually the nerve that is laying down some of the "new tooth" substance, from the inside.
+As a tooth is developing under the gum, it is actually the nerve tissue buried in the middle of the tooth that is laying down some of the "new tooth" substance, from the inside.

 Once the tooth is fully formed, the nerve is pretty much redundant!
 But it remains in the middle of the tooth, sensing heat and cold.
 It can also tell you if you have a crack in your tooth.